 The program also benefits by having students who work in the engineering field.

 “I appreciate how our students share on-the-job experiences with the class,” said Wayne Castleman, applied engineering statistics professor.
 “We are searching for students of this caliber, like Tim, to provide a rich interactive learning experience for all students in each class meeting.”

 The master’s program was specifically designed for mid-career practicing engineers who want to prepare themselves for upper management roles in a technically focused organization, Myrick said.

 Applications are being accepted for fall.
-Click here for more information on the Graduate Engineering webpage.
+Find out for more information on the Graduate Engineering webpage.